-Cyber Monday began officially in 2005, but the phenomenon goes back to the beginning of online shopping, before computers were a fixture in homes.
+Cyber Monday began "officially" in 2005 (it was made up by a marketer), but the phenomenon goes back to the beginning of online shopping, before home broadband connections were commonplace.
 People would return to work on the Monday after Thanksgiving and shop from their office computers.

-Of course, as the popularity of Cyber Monday grows and the deals get bigger and better, the risks of shopping online also increase.
-Cybercriminals love Cyber Monday too, and work hard to get rich off the huge number of people engaging in online commerce around the holidays.
+Of course, as the popularity of Cyber Monday has grown and the deals have become bigger and better, the risks of shopping online have also increased.
+Cybercriminals love Cyber Monday, and they work hard to get rich off the huge number of people engaging in online commerce around the holidays.

-"Our inboxes are filling up with offers, and it's easy to slip something malicious into the volume of unsolicited emails during this time of year," said Don DeBolt, director of technical intelligence for Chantilly, Va.-based security company iSight Partners.
+"Our inboxes are filling up with offers, and it's easy to slip something malicious into the volume of unsolicited emails during this time of year," said Don DeBolt, director of operations at the ThreatSpace division of Milpitas, California-based security company FireEye.